 Module leaders will be notified of those students who have an approved coursework extension via the Extenuating Circumstances Policy and Procedure (ECPP) (refer to Annex 1 of the ECPP for ‘Requesting an extension to a coursework submission deadline’).

-Module leaders are responsible for allocating a mark of zero to assessment submitted beyond the deadline date without an approved extension.
+Module leaders are responsible for allocating a mark capped at the minimum pass mark to assessment submitted within one working day (24 hours) of the deadline date and time without an authorised extension.
+Coursework submitted beyond that time without an authorised extension receive a mark of zero.

 Please note that extensions cannot be applied to sub tasks.